 In emergency situations where the risk is outside (e.g., severe weather or airborne toxin), it will be important to minimize exposure to the risk and to deliver information to the University Community quickly and efficiently.
 In these circumstances, Shelter-in-Place may be required.

-Shelter-In-Place will be signaled by emergency alerts to the campus community as outlined on this site.
+Shelter-in-Place will be signaled by emergency alerts to the campus community as outlined on the BC Emergency homepage.

 - Upon the Shelter-in-Place alert, students, faculty and staff who are not already indoors should immediately enter the nearest building.